nullku7/stuff/_posts/2017-05-29-vulnhub-mr-robot.markdown

 ## My Setup

-I use kali as my main OS when doing Penetration Testing professionally.
+>This is for beginners

-But in this walkthough, I am using ParrotSec.
+In this walkthough, I am using ParrotSec.
+I usually use Kali, so hope the pretty terminal looks good in the screenshots!

 Not much is needed, I start with a typical 2 terminals, and a text editor for notes.
 What you use for notes, be it gedit, sublime, vim, nano, cherrytree, faraday, I don't care, and neither should you.
 Don't get tied up on the petty.